mattlavis-transform/ott-prototype/app/data/roo/south-korea.md

-The UK has signed an association agreement with Chile, which is in effect.
+The UK has signed a trade agreement with South Korea, which is in effect.

-This association agreement includes provisions on:
+This trade agreement includes provisions on:

 *   trade in goods - including provisions on preferential tariffs, tariff rate quotas, rules of origin and sanitary and phytosanitary measures
 *   trade in services
 *   intellectual property, including geographical indications
 *   government procurement